 Gartner and Forrester’s leadership is no surprise, but this year IDC has won back third place in our annual Analyst Firm Awards, pushing HfS Research into a still-impressive fourth place.
 PAC and Ovum have also risen substantially this year, rounding out the top six.

 In last year’s awards, we saw that firms that could create business leads for their clients were increasingly valued, especially by vendors.
 That is a big part of Gartner, PAC and ISG’s value in the market.

 According to the Analyst Value Survey, ten firms produce around two-thirds of all the value generated by the industry’s sixty largest analyst firms.

 - Gartner remains the leader in the market, producing around one-fifth of all analyst value.
 One of its relative weak points, peer services (for example Forrester’s leadership boards, which allow users to interact), could be solved through its recent purchase of CEB.

 - Forrester remains highly rated for its research, inquiry and advisory services, but its peer communities now produce less comparative advantage as others have developed.

 - IDC’s users now rate its research more highly than Gartner’s or Forrester’s.
 Its inquiry and reprint services are also highly respected.

 - HfS’s research is rated even more highly, and its events are rated second only to Gartner’s, but its influence on purchasing is coming under more competitive pressure.

-- PAC has risen into the top five this year on the back of excellent advisory services and the highest rated research in the top ten firms.
+- PAC, part of the CXP Group, has risen into the top five this year on the back of excellent advisory services and the highest rated research in the top ten firms.
 Its influence on purchasing has grown notably.

 - Ovum’s research has also improved, and its advisory days and reprint services are highly valued.
 Its peer services are the weakest in the top ten.